 Consumer Policy

-The Office of Consumer Policy leads the Treasury Department’s work to advance financial well-being for American consumers and households by promoting financial inclusion and education, consumer protection, and equitable and safe access to credit and asset-building opportunities.
-The office produces policy analysis on developments in financial services including emerging products and services provided by bank and non-bank institutions, payments, consumer and small business credit, financial technology, and related topics.
+The Office of Consumer Policy (OCP) leads the Treasury Department’s efforts to empower American consumers and households by promoting financial education and literacy, access to credit, and asset-building opportunities.
+The office produces in-depth policy analysis and provides technical assistance on key developments in household and consumer finance, including emerging products and services from both bank and non-bank institutions, payments, consumer and small business credit, and financial technology.

-OCP coordinates the interagency Financial Literacy and Education Commission (FLEC) on behalf of the Treasury Secretary, who by statute chairs the Commission.
+OCP manages the activities of the Congressionally-mandated interagency Financial Literacy and Education Commission (FLEC) on behalf of the Treasury Secretary, who by statute chairs the Commission.

 Financial Literacy and Education